 Fundamentals of T&E Processes

-Scientific Test and Analysis Techniques (STAT), a.k.a.
-Operational DOE
+Scientific Test and Analysis Techniques

-This 5-day course will provide the practitioner with the ability to apply the best tools and methods from combinatorial testing and DOE.
+This course will provide the practitioner with the ability to apply the best tools and methods from combinatorial testing and DOE.
 It will cover the key terminology of DOE and various options to testing, showing why DOE is the most effective and efficient testing approach.
 This course will cover the activities that must precede a DOE, including the first line of defense against variation and Measurement System Analysis (MSA).
 Testing strategies, such as screening, modeling, and confirmation, will be discussed along with how they fit into an integrated developmental and operational testing strategy.
 The 12-step approach to experimental design will be presented to provide a framework for adequately considering all aspects of the test.
 Basic graphical and statistical analysis of experimental data will be covered.
 The concept of and need for looking for variance shifting factors will be presented, along with screening designs.
 Response surface designs such as Box-Behnken and Central Composite Designs will be shown to be more efficient than factorial designs for modeling non-linear responses.
 Simple Rules of Thumb will be provided for sample size and design selection, along with determining significance and power.
 Interpreting regression output and the coding of factors and their levels, along with residual analysis, will facilitate the analysis of data not collected under a DOE strategy and provide a means of analyzing data coming from multiple test scenarios.
 High Throughput Testing (HTT) will provide a combinatorial testing approach that is extremely useful in operational testing when there are many factors, both qualitative and quantitative, each with many levels.
 Latin Hypercube Sampling and Descriptive Sampling will be shown to be very useful space-filling designs in high dimensions when only a limited number of tests can be conducted.
 Nearly Orthogonal Latin Hypercube Designs will be discussed and will provide the practitioner with power in screening many variables, such as is the case when dealing with high fidelity simulation models from which low fidelity models can be developed for prediction and risk assessment purposes.
 This course will cover many examples in the world of test and evaluation and give the student practice at test design and analyzing test results.
 It will provide the practitioner with the ability and rationale to make good decisions when conducting both developmental and operational tests under a wide variety of circumstances.
 DOE will be shown to be the science of data collection as it applies to testing and that it must be in the toolkit of every tester.

 What T&E’rs Need to Know about Program Management and Systems Engineering and Why